Graduate Programs in Special Education

 The Secondary Transition Program is intended for educators, school counselors, and rehabilitation professionals who support youth and young adults as they transition to adult life.
 Program completers who hold an intervention specialist or career-technical teaching license will be recommended for the Ohio Transition-to-Work Endorsement.

 The School of Counseling and Special Education offers a limited number of scholarships and graduate assistantships to degree-seeking students engaged in full-time graduate study and who are available to work on campus.
 Graduate financial support is awarded based on the excellence of student credentials and the availability of funding.
 Eligibility is restricted to students with a minimum cumulative undergraduate GPA of 3.0 (or a minimum graduate GPA of 3.0 when graduate semesters hours are nine or greater).
-To receive full consideration, submit the Application for Graduate Funding by March 1 for study to begin fall semester.

 For more information about the graduate programs in special education, contact Brenda Joy at 419-372-7259 or firstname.lastname@example.org